 The training in electronics is valuable in the civilian world.
-After your training, which involve many hours in the classroom, you can qualify for college credit for future degrees in such majors as Electrical Engineering.
+After your training, which involves many hours in the classroom, you can qualify for college credit for future degrees in such majors as Electrical Engineering.
 Due to many education programs involved with the military, Marines will be able to receive formal college credit for previously completed formal military training and service experience.

 East Coast Polytechnic Institute (ECPI) University is the college that supports the Marine Corps technical MOS’s and allows for college credit.
 The degrees currently in this program are the Associates of Science and Bachelor of Science in Electronics Engineering Technology.

 The Servicemembers Opportunity College Marines (SOCMAR) awards credit for military experience and training based on American Council on Education (ACE).
-The SOCMAR program is linked to several local and online universities which assist the motivated Marine toward the goal of a college degree.
+The SOCMAR program is linked to several local and online universities that assist the motivated Marine toward the goal of a college degree.

-Jobs Related to the MOS 2862: Electronics Maintenance Technician
+Jobs Related to Electronics Maintenance Technician

 - Electrostatic Discharge (ESD) Technician,